torvalds/linux/Documentation/arm/samsung-s3c24xx/overview.rst

   located at http://www.arm.linux.org.uk/developer/patches/
   as well as mailing lists that can be found from the same site.

-  As a courtesy, please notify <ben-linux@fluff.org> of any new machines or other modifications.
+  As a courtesy, please yestify <ben-linux@fluff.org> of any new machines or other modifications.

   Any large scale modifications, or new drivers should be discussed